SamSamSamSamSamSamSamSamSamSamSamSamSam/HRsystem/README.md

 # Human Resources Systems

+April 16 2023

+    Massive additions of pages including :
+        Login
+        Payroll
+        Absences and Leave
+        Benefits
+            Setup Plans

+    Created new folders for the Benefits Page where it includes :
+        Setup Plans
+        Track Employees
+        Eligibilty
+        Reports

 March 14, 2023

     Added a new function to the homepage that allows hovering over navigation links to show content.